-A 2012 Cochrane systematic review was undertaken to assess the effect of antibiotics in adults with clinically diagnosed rhinosinusitis in primary care settings.
+A 2018 Cochrane systematic review update was undertaken to assess the effects of antibiotics versus placebo or no treatment in adults with acute rhinosinusitis in ambulatory care settings.
 Acute rhinosinusitis is a common condition that involves blockage of the nose passage and mucus in the sinuses.
 It is often caused by a viral upper respiratory tract infection of which only 0.5% to 2% of cases are estimated to be complicated by a bacterial rhinosinusitis.
 Nevertheless, antibiotics (used to treat bacterial infections) are often prescribed.
 Unnecessary prescribing contributes to antimicrobial resistance in the community.
 The authors concluded that given the lack of clear benefit in terms of rapid recovery and the increase in side effects in participants treated with antibiotics, antibiotics are not recommended as first line treatment in adults with clinically diagnosed acute rhinosinusitis.